Jumah Sambou

-Jumah Sambou (born 21 November 2001) is a professional rugby league footballer who plays as a er or for Hull KR in the Super League.
+Jumah Sambou (born 21 November 2001) is a professional rugby league footballer who plays as a er or for Widnes Vikings in the Championship, on a season-long loan from Super League side Hull KR.

+Background

 Jumah's younger brother Dayon Sambou plays for Wigan.

 Playing career

 St Helens

 Sambou made his first team début for St Helens in April 2022 against the Castleford Tigers.

 On 21 September 2023, it was announced that Sambou would be departing St Helens at the end of the 2023 Super League season.

 Oldham RLFC

 On 24 October 2023 it was reported that he had joined Oldham RLFC for the 2024 season on a two-year deal.